 Need to watch your people like a hawk for them to get anything done?

-Need to spell out every detail to make sure it is done right?
+Need to spell out every detail to make sure all gets done correct?

 That bristle of hair on the back of your neck when you think of your overbearing mom or dad may be the reaction employees have at work around overbearing bosses.